Why Counselling Services Are Important For Your Mental HealthMarch 31, 2021

 Because their job requires them to be highly trained in various communication methods such as reading, writing, and listening, they are also skilled at integrating with the diverse groups of people in order to assist them with fluency of speech.

-Kelly is an expert in the field of articulation disorders, a group of conditions that include dyslexia and stuttering.
-She is a member of the college of speech language pathologists of Ontario (CASLPO) and the Canadian Speech Language Disorders Association.
-Her professional background as a speech language pathologist helps her to effectively treat patients with communication difficulties, including those who suffered from a brain injury.
+Our both speech therapists are expert in the field of articulation disorders, a group of conditions that include dyslexia and stuttering.
+They are members of the college of speech language pathologists of Ontario (CASLPO) and the Canadian Speech Language Disorders Association.
+Their professional background as a speech language pathologist helps them to effectively treat patients with communication difficulties, including those who suffered from a brain injury.